abcxyz/abc/README.md

   locations of the directories.
 - `--prompt`: the user will be prompted for inputs that are needed by the template but are not supplied by `--inputs`.
+- `--skip-input-validation`: don't run any of the validation rules for template inputs.
+This could be useful if a template has overly strict validation logic and you know for sure that the value you want to use is OK.

 #### Logging